thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ### Step 3.4 Add chart widget

+Chart widgets allow you to display time series data with customizable line charts and bar charts.

 To add the chart widget we need to select it from the widget library.
 Chart widget displays multiple historical values of the same data key ("temperature" in our case).
 We should also configure the time window to use the chart widget.